tdonaldson231/AutomationFrameworkRepo_v02/README.md

 - **RestSharp** for API testing
 - **Selenium WebDriver** for UI automation
 - **Extent Reports** for generating HTML reports
+- **MySql** for a simple SQL query test case.

-There are only 3-test cases for a basic demonstration, two API and one UI.
+There are only 4-test cases for a basic demonstration, two API, a UI, and one SQL.
 One of the API is set to fail intentionally to show how failures are displayed in the results.
+The SQL test case spins up a MySql DB and seeds with mock data to be used for the test SQL tests.

+## Prerequisites
+- Docker Desktop must be installed and running locally.-

 ## Installation
 Clone this repository